Why Perform a Stem Cell Transplant?

 What Are The Risks?

-Stem cell transplants still have several risks associated with the procedure.
-Some people will find they experience few issues while others may require consistent monitoring and repeated hospital stays.
-Some of the complications that can occur with a stem cell transplant are: Thus, although some people will experience few complications, others may find they suffer from short and long-term problems associated with a stem cell transplant.
+Thus, although some people will experience few complications, others may find they suffer from short and long-term problems associated with a stem cell transplant.
 The success varies widely and it is impossible to predict who will experience side effects and to what degree they will occur.

 In most cases, the benefits of stem cell transplants will likely outweigh the risk of complications and these techniques can truly be life-saving for conditions such as leukaemia and aplastic anaemia.
 It is hoped and anticipated that future research can yield successful therapies for a broader range of diseases.